jamestharpe/jamestharpe.com/content/automatic-development-environment-setup.md

 }
 ```

-This method simply re-reads the Machine and User PATH environment variables, concatenates them, and stores them in the variable PowerShell uses to read the PATH.
+This method simply re-reads the Machine and User `Path` environment variables, concatenates them, and stores them in the variable PowerShell uses to read the PATH.

 ## Script to Install Chocolatey